rohan-barthwal/merge-conflict/README.md

 This is to demomstrate the merge-conflict between different developers

-Developer name- Harsh Sharma
+Developer name- Rohan Barthwal
-Developer city-Dehradun
+Developer city- Meerut
 Hello